 What Counts as an Essential Business?

-On March 19, the Cybersecurity and Infrastructure Security Agency (CISA, overseen by the Department of Homeland Security) issued guidance on what business count as critical infrastructure.
+Back in March, the Cybersecurity and Infrastructure Security Agency (CISA, overseen by the Department of Homeland Security) issued guidance on what business count as critical infrastructure.
 Some businesses are obviously essential—hospitals, pharmacies and law enforcement.
 The list is extensive—other essential businesses include stores selling supplies which allow people to work from home, media organizations and certain financial institutions.

 However, CISA guidance is not mandatory, and what counts as an essential business will often be a judgement call at a local level.
 Depending on the state or locality, essential businesses can also include marijuana dispensaries, liquor stores and breweries.